M. Shadows: Other projects

 Shadows has made guest appearances on numerous albums by various artists.
 He is featured on Steel Panther's 2009 album Feel the Steel and sings a verse of "Turn out the Lights".
 He also produced The Confession's 2007 album, Requiem, which, according to an interview, M. Shadows was one of the first steps which led to Avenged Sevenfold self-producing their 2007 self-titled album.
 He also sings in "The River" by Good Charlotte on the album Good Morning Revival along with fellow band member Synyster Gates with his guitar solo.
 The April 2013 release of Device's self-titled album featured Shadows vocals throughout track 9, "Haze".
 He also sang "Nothing to Say" in Slash's self-titled solo album, as well as "Go Alone" in Hell or Highwater's debut album.
 He was also featured on Fozzy's album Sin and Bones singing alongside Chris Jericho in the song "Sandpaper".
+In 2024, at the last show of NOFX, Shadows joined many other guests on stage to play guitar during "The Decline", the last song ever played live by the band.

 Shadows has also been longtime friends with David Vonderhaar of Treyarch, the developers of the Call of Duty: Black Ops video game series, for which Avenged Sevenfold have created four original songs.
 In 2012, Shadows and Synyster Gates made a brief cameo in Call of Duty: Black Ops II in which they provided the voice over and motion capture of themselves.
 Also, in June 2013, Shadows competed in the sold out 128-team Call of Duty bracket at MLG Anaheim, placing in the Top 48.
 In July 2019, Shadows was added as a playable character in Call of Duty: Black Ops 4's "Blackout" battle royale mode.